-Nature is really a wonder, and it creates wonders as well.
-One classic example is the life cycle of butterflies.
-First, the egg is developed, from which a caterpillar emerges.
-It later transforms into a pupa, which again metamorphoses into a beautiful and colorful butterfly.
 The caterpillar stage is one of the most interesting life stages of the butterfly.
-There are many types of caterpillars in nature, out of which green caterpillars are commonly found in vegetation and gardens.
-Hence, they are seen in the vicinity of humans quite often.
-Identifying green caterpillars is easier if you observe them carefully.
+There are many types of caterpillars in nature, and green caterpillars are commonly found in vegetation and gardens.
+That means they are seen near humans quite often.
+Identifying green caterpillars is easier if you observe them carefully, and studying the whole life cycle of a butterfly makes it even more fun.

 Appearance